ksu-cs-textbooks/cis400/content/D-milestones/03-milestone-1.md

 The first time you do this, it will also create the `origin/ms1` branch on GitHub.

-This push will also trigger the webhook you created in step 2.
-You can visit https://pendant.cs.ksu.edu/Validations to see your feedback.
-If you've missed something, you can make changes and do another commit and push.

 {{% notice tip %}}
 If you need to pull this remote branch into another local repo (say you created the branch in the lab but now you are on your home computer), the process is covered in the [previous section]({{<ref "D-milestones/02-feature-branches#pulling-a-remote-feature-branch-to-another-local-machine">}})
 {{% /notice %}}

-The following video walks through Parts 2 & 3 in a step-by-step manner:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Y02SKI0gO-w" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Part 3 - Merging your Feature Branch and Submitting to GitHub